 Any engagement in, or attempt to engage in, market manipulation on wholesale energy markets shall be prohibited.

-In 2015, in the first decision in this field taken by a national regulatory authority, CNMC, the most active national regulator in REMIT enforcement activities, concluded that a Spanish Energy Company withheld water at its hydropower plants without legitimate reason and justification and by thus manipulated the electricity day-ahead prices resulting in an increase of market price
+In 2015, in the first decision in this field taken by a national regulatory authority, CNMC, the most active national regulator in REMIT enforcement activities, concluded that a Spanish energy company withheld water at its hydropower plants without legitimate reason and justification and thus manipulated the electricity day-ahead prices resulting in an increased market price.

 "By enforcing compliance with REMIT, we help boost consumer confidence and that of other market participants in the energy market.
 We do so in cooperation with our fellow European regulators."

-The BNetzA and the German federal cartel authority "BKartA" just published its joint draft guideline for antitrust and wholesale energy law abuse supervision in the realm of electricity generation/wholesaling.
-The objection of the document, when finalized, will be to provide market participants with guidance on the permissibility of price peaks on the wholesale market for electricity.
+Cooperation between European regulators demonstrated by the rise in policing activities has been assisted by the increased amount of guidance and publications from ACER and national regulators on the topic of REMIT.
+Recently, ACER published the fourth edition of its Guidance on REMIT (https://documents.acer-remit.eu/wp-content/uploads/20190321 4th-Edition-ACER-Guidance updated- final-published.pdf) and its Guidance on layering and spoofing (https://documents.acer-remit.eu/wp-content/uploads/Guidance-Note Layering-v7.0-Final-published.pdf).
+The German Federal Network Agency, "BNetzA'" and the German Federal Cartel Authority "BKartA" have published their joint draft guideline on the supervision of antitrust and wholesale energy law abuse in the realm of electricity generation/wholesaling.
+The object of the document, when finalized, will be to provide market participants with guidance on the permissibility of price peaks in the wholesale market for electricity.

 Dentons is the world's first polycentric global law firm.
 A top 20 firm on the Acritas 2015 Global Elite Brand Index, the Firm is committed to challenging the status quo in delivering consistent and uncompromising quality and value in new and inventive ways.
 Driven to provide clients a competitive edge, and connected to the communities where its clients want to do business, Dentons knows that understanding local cultures is crucial to successfully completing a deal, resolving a dispute or solving a business challenge.
 Now the world's largest law firm, Dentons' global team builds agile, tailored solutions to meet the local, national and global needs of private and public clients of any size in more than 125 locations serving 50-plus countries. www.dentons.com.